uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Launchpad Pro/Launchpad.md

 ```

-These are the essential functions to start coding for the easy and hard mode files.

-For the main file, we need to import more modules from which

 ### Easy mode file
 The layout for easy mode shows up when this file is loaded.
 Players can input the Left and Right directions with the buttons during the memory sequence.
 - The code contains the colours of the design layout for Easy mode on the Launchpad.